DIDSR/calzone/paper/paper.md

     fix_slope=True
 )
 ```
 The values of the slope and intercept give you a sense of the form of miscalibration.
 A slope greater than 1 indicates that the model is overconfident at high probabilities and underconfident at low probabilities, and vice versa.
 An intercept greater than 0 indicates that the model is overconfident in general, and vice versa.
-Notice that even if the slope is 1 and the intercept is 0, the model might not be calibrated, as Cox's calibration analysis fails to capture some types of miscalibration.
+Notice that even if the slope is 1 and the intercept is 0, the model might not be calibrated, as Cox's calibration analysis fails to capture some types of miscalibration, including quadratic effects or other non-linearities.

 ### Integrated calibration index (ICI)